a lawn made by laying turfs

 Synthetic turf was installed in the playing field instead of grass.

 The team played on home turf.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'turf.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'turf.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English, from Old English; akin to Old High German zurba turf, Sanskrit darbha tuft of grass

 before the 12th century, in the meaning defined at sense 1a